vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 **API** : [`Model.java`](https://github.com/AY2021S1-CS2103T-T09-4/tp/blob/master/src/main/java/seedu/address/model/Model.java)

-The `Model`
+Role of `Model` component:

-- stores a `UserPref` object that represents the user’s preferences.
+- Stores a `UserPref` object that represents the user’s preferences.
-- stores a `FilteredList<Deck>` object that maintain`s the current list of decks in memory.
+- Stores a `FilteredList<Deck>` object that maintain`s the current list of decks in memory.
-- exposes an unmodifiable `ObservableList<Deck>`  and `ObservableList<Entry>`
+- Exposes an unmodifiable `ObservableList<Deck>`  and `ObservableList<Entry>`
 that can be 'observed'.
 E.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
-- does not depend on any of the other three components.
+- Does not depend on any of the other three components.

 ### 3.6 Storage component